JudeNiroshan/OpenLibrary/README.md

-# OpenLibrary
+# OpenLibrary :books:

-Library System for everyone!!!
+Open Library is an open source library system.
+It is more *focused on small scale libraries typically available on offices and other organizational units.*
+It is free!
+Anyone can contribute this to make this a robust system.
+This repository do not have a complete system. **It only contains a server-side** back end which serves as an API for user interfaces.

+## Technologies: NodeJS, Docker

-Steps to test run
+## Steps to test run

 docker build -t <your_tag> .